A Study on Pain Point: How to Take a Weight Off Customers’ Shoulders

 Doctors ask patients to tell where it hurts to match the source of pain with the possible diagnosis.
 Your task requires enhanced resourcefulness because, in most cases, people will not even come to enlighten you about their disappointments.
 Hence, you have to compose an extensive toolset of quantitative and qualitative research methods to be able to figure it out on your own.
 Luckily, with technological progress, advanced analytical instruments, and consumer empathy, you can keep plenty of tricks up your sleeves.

 Quantitative techniques serve best when you need to identify the problematic areas.
 For instance, you can use Google Analytics to determine that the majority of cart abandonment cases happen during the checkout process.
 Now, this is a signal it needs optimization to eradicate the source of customers’ pain.

 The importance of customer surveys to measure customer satisfaction scores (CSAT) is hard to underestimate.
 You can gather intel through:

 - phone calls;

 Of course, using these instruments to discover that, let’s say, 30% of your customers were dissatisfied with your services is not informative enough to unveil the reasons behind this discomfort.
-Fonolo took a look at the recent statistics, and turns out, that 77% of consumers would appreciate your concern with their opinions.
+Fonolo looked at the recent statistics, and it turns out that 77% of consumers would appreciate your concern with their opinions.
 So, be proactive and do not hesitate to ask shoppers for feedback that elaborates on the issues they faced.

 Popups are great for collecting data.
 For example, you can use Claspo to build NPS & CSI feedback forms and learn how many people are satisfied with your services and would recommend them to others.